-317
+Figure 317: Selection parameter

 Consistency check - consistencyCheck()

 The description of the plugins (e.g. PMP, EPP etc..) in the GUI panel informs you about its scope of application and this should be accordingly considered when you define your scenario.

 In order to prevent the plugins from reporting physically wrong results the validity of actual parameter values are checked during the calculations (Figure 318).
 In case parameter values exceed the valid range, appropriate exceptions, e.g. RuntimeException, stops the plugin from doing further calculations.